← Return to Blog Index

 Challenge 1: Lumpy or Intermittent Demand

 Problem: Many periods with zero sales, then occasional large orders.
-Traditional forecasting and replenishment methods fail.
+Traditional methods fail.

 Problem: No sales history to forecast demand.
 How much to buy initially?